 Anodyne’s eye twitched as he looked at the wall, then turned back to Rune.
 Anodyne tried to slam his fist into Rune, but his fist was stopped by a barrier of light.
 There was the sound of cracking glass as layers of the light seemed to shed.
 But despite the layers removed, Rune stood smiling.

 “Oh ho, ho.
 That is not going to work, sir.
 You are nowhere near strong enough to touch me.”

 “Why am I surrounded by other deities that are far beyond my level of strength?”

-“Well to be fair, there is at least twenty gods in the Eternaverse, what is the likely hood you can beat all of them up?”
+“Well, to be fair, there are at least twenty gods in the Eternaverse; what is the likely hood you can beat all of them up?”